Mjolksaft/Grupp-13/README.md

 ===============================================================
 Getting Started:
 ================================================================
+Import the Dump file in to the mysql workbench before starting the program or any testing.

 to use this program you will need to make an virtual enviorment in the repo directory and download all the essential packages. to make a virtual enviorment you need to install chocolatey https://chocolatey.org/install